Electromagnetic Compatibility: EMC

-- Increase of electronic equipment both in industry and at home.
+- Increase in amount of electronic equipment both in industry and at home.

-- Increase in telecommunications systems (Radio, mobile, etc.).
+- Increase in presence of telecommunications systems (radio, mobile phones, etc.).

-- EMISSION: Level of electromagnetic interference that an electrical or electronic device introduces into the environment as a result of its operation
+- EMISSION: The level of electromagnetic interference that an electrical or electronic device introduces into the environment as a result of its operation.

 Elements of an electromagnetic phenomenon

-Therefore, when an EMC problem appears, the alternatives go through:
+Therefore, when an EMC problem arises, the possible solutions are the following:

-EMISSION & IMMUNITY: Make the coupling path ineffective.
+EMISSION and IMMUNITY: Make the coupling path ineffective.

-IMMUNITY: Make the receiver less sensitive to interference.
+IMMUNITY: Make the receiver less sensitive to the interference.

 - Military and Civil